-Fortunately, high quality cod liver oil supplements contain an excellent and balanced source of both vitamin A and D. With good reason, Europeans have been supplementing cod liver oil in their diets for centuries.
+Fortunately, one of the benefits of cod liver oil supplements that are high quality is that they contain an excellent and balanced source of both vitamin A and D. With good reason, Europeans have been supplementing cod liver oil in their diets for centuries.
 Vitamin A contains antioxidant properties and supports cellular growth and repair, aids in reproductive function in men and women, and is essential for bone health and night vision.
 (27)

-Cod liver oil is now used as a natural therapy to treat glaucoma.
+Another one of the benefits of cod liver oil is that it is being used as a natural therapy to treat glaucoma.
 Vitamin A preserves vision by inhibiting oxidative trauma to the eyelids as well as the ocular lens which protect the cornea.
 Eye conditions like night blindness are reversible with increased vitamin A intake from cod liver oil and can slow the progression and severity of glaucoma.
 (28)

 10. Relieves Arthritic Pain and Swelling:

 Studies show that marine sourced omega-3 fats like those from cod liver oil reduce the risk of developing rheumatoid arthritis and also alleviate symptoms in those suffering with the disease.
 This is another of the great benefits of cod liver oil.